dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/set-dbt-semantic-layer.md

 ## Set up dbt Semantic Layer

-Before you continue with the following steps, you **must** have a multi-tenant dbt Cloud Team or Enterprise plan.
+Before you continue with the following steps, you **must** have a multi-tenant dbt Cloud account.
+Team and Enterprise accounts will be able to set up the Semantic Layer and Metadata API in the integrated partner tool to import metric definition.
 Developer accounts will be able to query the Proxy Server using SQL but will not be able to browse dbt metrics in external tools, which requires access to the Metadata API.

 You can set up the dbt Semantic Layer in dbt Cloud at the environment level by following these steps: